Go Back Up

 2. Identify the perks your ideal employee wants

-While many lists are available with the top perks employees want, the benefits you should prioritize first are the ones that appeal to your workforce and match your company values.
+Many lists are available with the top perks employees want.
+But, the benefits you should focus on are the ones that appeal to your workforce and match your company values.

-For example, if you own a thriving snow sports retail store, you likely want to attract and retain outdoor enthusiasts.
+For example, if you own a snow sports retail store, you likely want to attract outdoor enthusiasts.
 Offering a perk like discounted ski passes or deals on sports equipment will help you attract that kind of employee.

 Likewise, if you own a growing tech startup in a large city, you likely want tech-savvy employees.
 For this workforce, a gym membership, mobile app subscriptions, or commuter benefits like transit passes may align well with your ideal employees.

-To help figure out which benefits you should offer, you can conduct an employee benefits survey.
-This will tell you what benefits and perks your current employees value the most.
+To help figure out which benefits you should offer, you can conduct an employee survey.
+This can tell you what benefits and perks your current employees value the most.

-According to our 2022 Employee Benefits Survey Report, the benefits employees value the most are:
+According to our 2024 Employee Benefits Survey, the benefits employees value the most are:

 Let's dive into a few of the top benefits you can offer your employees to become an employer of choice.